 The following are the Planning Code amendments proposed by staff.
 Deletions are in strike out and additions are underlined.
-Text highlighted in yellow indicates changes made since the Zoning Update Committee that was on April 15, 2021.
+Text highlighted in teal indicates changes made since the Planning Commission hearing on June 2, 2021.

-Chapter 17.09 DEFINITIONS Sections: 17.09.040 Definitions.
+Chapter 17.09 DEFINITIONS Sections:

+17.09.040 Definitions.

-"Mini-lot Planned Unit Development" or "Mini-Lot PUD" means a comprehensively designed development containing lots which do not meet the minimum size or other requirements applying to individual lots in the zone where it is located.
+"Mini-lot Planned Unit Development" or "Mini-Lot PUD" means a comprehensively designed development approved pursuant to Planning Code Chapter 17.142 and containing a subdivision of lots which do not meet the minimum size or other requirements applying to individual lots in the zone where it is located.

-"SecondaryAccessory Dwelling Unit" or "ADU" means an attached or detached accessory dwelling unit that is accessory to a proposed or existing primary Residential Facility located on the same lot as a One-Family Dwelling facility: provides complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation; meets the standards and criteria of Section 17.103.080 and Chapter 17.88; and conforms to one or more of the following permitted ADU types:
+"SecondaryAccessory Dwelling Unit" or "ADU" means an interior, attached or detached accessory dwelling unit that is accessory to a proposed or existing primary Residential Facility located on the same lot as a One-Family Dwelling facility; provides complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation; meets the standards and criteria of Section 17.103.080 and Chapter 17.88; and conforms to one or more of the following permitted ADU types:

 - A. "Junior Accessory Dwelling Unit" or "JADU" means an Accessory Dwelling Unit that is contained entirely within the building envelope of an existing or proposed One-Family Residential Facility.
 It may include separate sanitation facilities or may share sanitation facilities with the primary Residential Facility, but must contain an efficiency kitchen.
 A JADU is not allowed as a conversion of detached or attached accessory structures.
 No expansion of building envelope is allowed except for an expansion of up to one hundred fifty (150) square feet for the exclusive purpose of ingress and egress to the JADU.
-Owner occupancy is required in the JADU or the primary Residential Facility.
-The owner of the JADU is required to record a deed restriction setting forth these requirements. - B. "One-Family Category One ADU" means an Accessory Dwelling Unit that is a conversion of space within a One-Family Residential Facility or an associated accessory structure, legally existing as of January 1, 2020, or an associated accessory structure that is rebuilt pursuant to the requirements set forth in Table 17.103.01 of Section 17.103.080. in the same location and to the same dimension as an accessory structure, legally as of January 1, 2020.
+Owner occupancy is required in either the JADU or the primary Residential Facility.
+The owner of the JADU is required to record a deed restriction setting forth this requirement. - B. "One-Family Category One ADU" means an Accessory Dwelling Unit that is a conversion of space within an existing One-Family Residential Facility or an associated legally existing accessory structure, legally existing as of January 1, 2020, or an existing associated accessory structure that is rebuilt pursuant to the requirements set forth in Table 17.103.01. in the same location and to the same dimension as an accessory structure, legally as of January 1, 2020.
 No expansion of building envelope except for an expansion of up to one hundred fifty (150) square feet is permitted for the exclusive purpose of ingress and egress to the ADU. - C. "One-Family Category Two ADU" means a newly constructed attached or detached Accessory Dwelling Unit on a lot with an existing or proposed One-Family Dwelling Residential Facility.
 A One-Family Category Two ADU may include an exterior addition to an existing primary One-Family Residential Facility for the purposes of accommodating the ADU.